sconnel42/wedding-website/README.md

 #### Frontend
 - Write actual content in About Us
-- Section about wedding and venue
+- Fill in information about church/venue
 - Get images for Gallery
 - Clear forms on submit
-- Show message on submit
+- Show success/failure message on submit
 - Send RSVP form info to mock BE endpoint
 - Component-ize the different sections
 - Figure out what colors we want to use